TUDelft-books/CT1000/book/week_12/homework_1/intro.md

-(homework13.1)=
+(homework12.1)=
-# Homework deadline lesson Monday November 25th
+# Homework deadline lesson Monday November 17th

-As a preparation for Monday's lesson you'll look into Tensors and Transforming those:
+As a preparation for Monday's lesson you'll look into shear stresses due to bending moments:

 ```{tableofcontents}
 ```